Home » Puddings & Custards » How to make Crème Caramel From Scratch

 • Milk/Heavy cream: For moisture, richness and flavor.
 It’s best to use whole milk when making this recipe.
 We’ll be using heavy cream (35% fat) as well, for even more richness.

-• Sugar: We will be using sugar to make caramel but also for the custard.
+• Sugar: You’ll need sugar to make caramel but also for the custard.
 The sugar will add sweetness and also protect the eggs from curdling.
 The amount of sugar used for the custard shouldn’t be too high, since it will be covered in sweet caramel sauce.

 • Flavorings: You can use whatever you’d like such as vanilla extract (or beans), citrus zest (orange, lemon), rum etc.

-There are two components to the crème caramel: the custard base and the caramel.
+There are two components in crème caramel: the custard base and the caramel.
 We will start by preparing the caramel, which we will pour into the ramekins.

 The caramel can be made through two methods: the dry method (no water used) or the wet method.
 In case you missed it, we discussed in depth how to make caramel when making salted caramel sauce.